Hydroelectric power and ocean power

 The possibilities of using ocean power off German coasts, for example in the form of wave energy for electricity provision, are relatively small.
 Compared with the Atlantic Ocean, for example, the North Sea and Baltic Sea offer only low wave heights and little tidal range or sufficient ocean currents.
 Research and development therefore focuses on the possible export of corresponding plants.
 Engineers are thus looking into the question of how plant components can be constructed to be robust enough to be used in harsh environments.
 The goal is the commercial use of ocean power plants.

-In 2020, the German Federal Ministry for Economic Affairs and Energy (BMWi) invested around 2.3 million euros in 10 ongoing projects in the field of hydro power and marine energy.
+In 2021, the German Federal Ministry for Economic Affairs and Climate Action (BMWK) invested around 0.9 million euros in 8 ongoing projects in the field of hydro power and marine energy.